Spotify-buildweek/Spotify-Song-Suggestor/README.md

 ![Spotify_Logo_CMYK_Green](https://user-images.githubusercontent.com/86321131/137929977-3d67a2a3-96ce-4078-8fcc-2a331e03321a.png)
 # Spotify-Song-Suggestor
-Our goal with this project........
+Our goal with this project is to create an interactive app where a user inputs their favorite song/artist.
+Based on that input feedback is given to recommend similar songs to their input....to the nearest 5 songs.
 # App Instructions
 # Methods Used
 # Licenense